MYANMAR (BURMA) BIRDING TOUR: DETAILED ITINERARY

-Myanmar: Day 1 Our Myanmar birding tour begins around midday at Yangon (formerly known as Rangoon), where we will stay overnight.
-During the late afternoon we shall take a walk around the famed Shwedagon Pagoda, the city’s primary landmark, with its magnificent golden stupa.
+Myanmar: Day 1 Our Myanmar birding tour begins around midday at Yangon (formerly Rangoon) airport.
+We will spend the night in the city.
+During the late afternoon, we shall take a walk around the famed Shwedagon Pagoda, the city’s primary landmark, with its magnificent golden stupa.

 Myanmar: Day 2 This morning we will pay a visit to Hlawga National Park, a small wetland and dry secondary woodland area on the outskirts of the city which supports a good variety of birds.
-During our explorations we should come across Green Imperial Pigeon, Irrawaddy Bulbul (split from Streak-eared), Davison’s Bulbul (a likely future split from Stripe-throated), Racket-tailed Treepie and, with luck, the uncommon, localized and partly nomadic Pale-capped Pigeon.
+During our explorations we should come across Green Imperial Pigeon, the endemic Ayeyarwady (or Irrawaddy) Bulbul, Davison’s Bulbul (a likely future split from Stripe-throated), Racket-tailed Treepie and, with luck, the uncommon, localized and partly nomadic Pale-capped Pigeon.

 Widespread species include Little Grebe, Oriental Darter, Little Cormorant, Eastern Cattle Egret, Indian and Chinese Pond Herons, Black-crowned Night Heron, Asian Openbill, Lesser Whistling-Duck, Cotton Pygmy Goose, Red Junglefowl, White-breasted Waterhen, Red-wattled Lapwing, Spotted Dove, Plaintive Cuckoo, Green-billed Malkoha, Asian Palm-Swift, White-throated Kingfisher, Green and Chestnut-headed Bee-eaters, Coppersmith Barbet, Barn Swallow, Forest and Amur Wagtails, Rosy Minivet, Black-crested, Red-whiskered and Red-vented Bulbuls, Common Iora, Two-barred Warbler, Taiga (or Red-throated) and Blue-throated Flycatchers, White-crested Laughingthrush, Black-naped and Black-hooded Orioles, Common Myna, Black, Ashy, Hair-crested and Greater Racket-tailed Drongos, Thick-billed and Scarlet-backed Flowerpeckers, Olive-backed Sunbird and Eurasian Tree Sparrow.